Ruslan207/vkv-donate/README.md

-# Real-time моніторинг транзакцій Monobank для ВКВ
+# Real-time monitoring of Monobank transactions for VKV

 ## How to deploy